Nate Parker: Acting

-In the 2010 film Blood Done Sign My Name, which was based on a true story of small-town racial turmoil set against a backdrop of belated segregation in 1970, Parker plays a 22-year-old Benjamin Chavis.
+In the 2010 film Blood Done Sign My Name, based on a true story of small-town racial turmoil set against a backdrop of segregation in 1970, Parker plays a 22-year-old Benjamin Chavis.
 Parker's Chavis was a teacher who had been born into an affluent African-American family and would later become the Executive Director of the N.A.A.C.P.
 A. O. Scott of The New York Times described Parker as "diffident" and his portrayal as "thoughtful, morally serious".
 Steven Rea of the Philadelphia Inquirer notes that events in the film move Parker with both "resolve and rage": Roger Ebert described Parker's Chavis as "energized and angered" in one of the two main storylines of the film that started with Chavis leading an economic boycott after an adverse court verdict.
-Parker's character was "peripheral" according to The New York Post Kyle Smith and upstaged according to Scott and Ebert.
+Parker's character was upstaged according to Scott and Ebert.
 However, Michael Phillips of the Chicago Tribune noted that Parker's portrayal infused dimension into Chavis, whose cousin's death was the subject of the film.
 Phillips noted that the role showed that with the right choices Parker had the potential to be a big star in the future.

 In 2012, Parker appeared as a World War II squadron commander in Red Tails, a film portraying Tuskegee Airmen.
 Parker's character drinks to cope with the stress of the fighter pilot lifestyle.
-Lou Lumenick of the New York Post praised then-unknown actors Parker and David Oyelowo.
 In the movie, Parker plays Marty "Easy" Julian who commanded the escorts for the World War II bombers in the face of Nazi fighter planes.
-While Peter Travers of Rolling Stone noted that Parker shined in his role, Wesley Morris of The Boston Globe felt Oyelowo stood out.
+While Peter Travers of Rolling Stone noted that Parker shone in his role, Wesley Morris of The Boston Globe felt Oyelowo stood out.
 Although the story is a fictionalization, Bilge Ebiri of New York and Holden note that the relationship between the two is the story's central one.
 Holden compared Parker's presence to that of Denzel Washington's.
 In Arbitrage, Parker's talents were underutilized as the son of a chauffeur who gets caught in a murder coverup, according to David Denby of The New Yorker.
 Nonetheless, Ty Burr of The Boston Globe notes that Parker's portrayal of the Harlem native is the only sympathetic character of the film.
 Travers notes the role provides Richard Gere's elitist character with his only interactions with a diverse character in the film.
 Parker's third and final film of 2012 was Spike Lee's Red Hook Summer.
-Parker played a gang member named Box, whose role was not central to the film progression according to Phillips, although convincingly menacing according to Smith.
+Parker played a gang member named Box, whose role was not central to the film progression according to Phillips.